-- ✓ We introduced and successfully implemented computationally efficient ways to effectively identify chaos in conservative dynamical systems from the values of LDs at neighboring initial conditions. - ✓ From the distributions of the indices' values we determine appropriate threshold values, which allow the characterization of orbits as regular or chaotic. - ✓ All indices faced problems in correctly revealing the nature of some orbits mainly at the borders of stability islands. - ✓ All indices show overall very good performance, as their classifications are in accordance with the ones obtained by the SALI at a level of at least 90% agreement. - ✓ Advantages: - Easy to compute (actually only the forward LDs are needed). - No need to know and to integrate the variational equations.
+- ✓ We introduced and successfully implemented computationally efficient ways to effectively identify chaos in conservative dynamical systems from the values of LDs at neighboring initial conditions. - ✓ From the distributions of the indices' values we determine appropriate threshold values, which allow the characterization of orbits as regular or chaotic. - ✓ All indices faced problems in correctly revealing the nature of some orbits mainly at the borders of stability islands. - ✓ All indices show overall very good performance, as their classifications are in accordance with the ones obtained by the SALI (which is a very efficient and accurate chaos indicator) at a level of at least 90% agreement.

+✓ Advantages:

+- Easy to compute (actually only the forward LDs are needed). - No need to know and to integrate the variational equations.